konfidence-project/example-app/README.md

 ### Scenario 3: MySQL Database Schema Migration

 **Goal**: Demonstrate a simple database schema migration using Konfidence's task engine.
 This scenario shows how to add a `created_at` timestamp column to the ratings table using migration tasks that run before the application deployment.

-**Prerequisites**:
-- All prerequisites from Scenario 1
-- Vector 1 and Vector 2 already deployed (optional, but demonstrates component reuse)
+The MySQL database is provisioned externally via GitOps, demonstrating separation of infrastructure and application deployment.

 #### Setup

 ##### Prerequisites

-- All prerequisites from Scenario 1
+- Vector 1 and Vector 2 already deployed (optional, but demonstrates component reuse)
+- MySQL database deployed and running, accessible at `mysqldb:3306` (provisioned via GitOps in the [showroom-gitops repo](https://github.com/konfidence-project/gitops-showroom/blob/main/clusters/msp03-kden-showroom/example-app/database.yaml))
 - Access to OCI registry: `konfidence.common.repositories.cloud.sap`
 - ORAS CLI installed
 - OCM CLI installed